-If I were to explain the essence of what he described, it’d be he chose music that he liked, which isn’t anything special, it’s what most of us do right?
+If I were to explain the essence of what he described simply, it’d be that he chose music that he liked, which isn’t anything special, it’s what most of us do right?
 But what made it so special, was the emotion and self-knowledge that came along with choosing music that, to him, was worth his time and emotional investment.

 Ultimately, his goal was to accumulate a collection of music that accurately represented his attitude, his life experiences, his emotional and psychological makeup, who he was as a person.
 He wanted music that made him happy when he was sad, music that made him sad when he wanted to be sad, music that helped him to understand his emotional state when he didn’t know what or even how to feel.
 He said that when you find music like that, it doesn’t matter what kind it is, or how others view it, or even how you yourself view it, it’s you, you own it, it’s a unique embodiment and representation of your personality and character that nobody else can have, touch, or experience.